USDX (USDX) Hits Market Cap of $632,827.72

-USDX (CURRENCY:USDX) traded flat against the US dollar during the 1 day period ending at 20:00 PM E.T. on January 19th.
-Over the last week, USDX has traded flat against the US dollar.
-One USDX coin can now be purchased for $0.17 or 0.00001425 BTC on exchanges.
-USDX has a market cap of $632,827.72 and $1,201.00 worth of USDX was traded on exchanges in the last 24 hours.
+USDX (CURRENCY:USDX) traded flat against the U.S. dollar during the 24 hour period ending at 12:00 PM Eastern on January 23rd.
+During the last seven days, USDX has traded flat against the U.S. dollar.
+USDX has a total market capitalization of $632,827.72 and $1,201.00 worth of USDX was traded on exchanges in the last 24 hours.
+One USDX coin can currently be purchased for about $0.17 or 0.00001425 BTC on exchanges.

 - Max Property Group (MPG) traded flat against the dollar and now trades at $0.0109 or 0.00000023 BTC.